Early Childhood Development Stages and Beyond

 Cognitive: The skills necessary for successful academic and intellectual functioning.

-• At younger ages, this includes skills that are a prerequisite to scholastic functioning in academic areas such as reading, writing, arithmetic, and computer use and logic.
-At the preschool and older levels, the skills are more directly tied to actual school curriculum.
+• At younger ages, this includes skills that are prerequisites to scholastic functioning in academic areas such as reading, writing, arithmetic, computer use, and logic.
+At the preschool and older levels, the skills are more directly tied to the actual school curriculum.

 Communication: The child’s expressive and receptive communication skills, as indicated through both verbal and nonverbal language.